-Almost ALL Excel users wish at some point or the other felt the need of some magic to “UnProtect Excel Sheet” password so that they can see the formula and make changes.
+Almost ALL Excel users wish at some point or the other felt the need for some magic to “UnProtect Excel Sheet” password so that they can see the formula and make changes.

-Learn How to unprotect Excel Worksheet or Remove Password From Excel
+How to Unprotect Excel Worksheet or Remove Password From Excel

 * Please note that this is the worksheet password and not the workbook password *

-They take the help of Google.
-They are redirected to 100’s of sites who ask you to download some software:
+WARNING: People who take the help of Google, they are redirected to 100’s of sites who ask you to download some software:

-1) Some of those software apps will display only first 2 or 3 characters of the Excel password (trial version).
+- Some of those software apps will display only the first 2 or 3 characters of the Excel password (trial version).

-Change the extension of you Excel file from .xlsx to .zip
+Change the extension of your Excel file from .xlsx to .zip

 Open the zipped file and extract the relevant XML file from the zipped file